 - Use the XMLPARSE operator for binding data into XML values. - Use the XMLSERIALIZE operator to retrieve XML values from a result set.
 Additionally, there is no JDBC metadata support for the XML data type.

-The XML data type is not allowed in any of the clauses or operations that are described in the section on expressions on LONG data types.
+The XML data type is not allowed in any of the clauses or operations that are described in the section on expressions on LONG data types in Derby and standards.